matthewmorrone/bos/README.md

 # BOS

 ## To-Do List
++ Style model and DJ pages
-+ Render and style pages
++ Import, implement and style gallery pages
-+ URL rewrite
++ Make SPA implementation more efficient

+### Under the Hood
-+ Decide implementation of URL routing and SPA
++ Eliminate use of CSVs
++ Research best practices for not committing wordpress to github

 ### Appearance
 + Replace TBA image with portrait version
 + Sticky header animation doesn't seem worth the trouble
 + Parallax animation should be slower and more chaotic

-### Under the Hood
-+ Eliminate use of CSVs
-+ Research best practices for not committing wordpress to github

 ### Next Steps
 + Ensure images are associated with proper posts: galleries